fractalic/lab11-fall2015/README.md

 ### Deadlock

-In the lecture notes, we had a `Wizard` class with methods to add and remove friends.
+In the notes, we had a `Wizard` class with methods to add and remove friends.

 ```java
 public class Wizard {